 PART 1.
 CURRENT CONTACT INFORMATION ON RECORD

-Please review the current contact information we have for you below cross through anything that is incorrect and write your new information in the space provided.
+Please review the current contact information we have for you below, cross through anything that is incorrect, and write your new information in the space provided.
 If all of the information is correct please check the “Contact Information Correct” box and complete PARTS 2 and 3.

 CURRENT CONTACT INFORMATION: UPDATED CONTACT INFORMATION: